fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 2. We’re not testing update() or delete().
 3. We may not be testing unique_id() thoroughly enough.

-Great.
-We can put those on our testing to-do list, along with testing the config system.

 While code coverage tools are extremely useful, striving for 100% coverage can be dangerous.
 When you see code that isn’t tested, it might mean a test is needed.
 But it also might mean that there’s some functionality of the system that isn’t needed and could be removed.
 Like all software development tools, code coverage analysis does not replace thinking.

-Quite a few more options and features of both coverage.py and pytest-cov are available.
-More information can be found in the coverage.py and pytest-cov documentation.

 2. https://coverage.readthedocs.io
 3. https://pytest-cov.readthedocs.io